 Tesla Powerpacks are currently being used to build smart microgrids by combination with conventional power sources and renewables.
 These standalone energy systems can be used to consolidate or replace power generation from the main grid and ensure the stability of output under circumstances of interrupted or non-uniform supply.

-One notable example is the Tesla’s microgrid project installed in Ta’u, an island in American Samoa.
+One notable example is Tesla’s microgrid project installed in Ta’u, an island in American Samoa.
 The setup consists of a combination of 5,329 solar panels and 60 Tesla Powerpacks.
 During peak load hours, the batteries recharge themselves utilising power from the solar panels and can store enough power to supply the island for up to 3 days at full charge.
 There are many other such installations scattered all over the world.

 Intelligent Energy Control